Actionable and Interpretable Fault Localization for Recurring Failures in Online Service Systems: Discussion

 \subsection{Limitations and Future Works}

-Not only the faulty metric names but also their patterns are helpful to determine which kind of failure occurs.
-Thus, we can integrate \textbf{metric patterns} in the definition of failure units in the future.
+Not only the faulty metric names but also their patterns are helpful in determining which kind of failure occurs.
+Thus, we can integrate metric patterns in the definition of failure units in the future.

-Engineers usually expect failure localization solutions compatible with their \textbf{existing knowledge}.
+Engineers usually expect failure localization solutions compatible with their \textit{existing knowledge}.
 Currently, engineers can integrate it into \ours{} by labeling ground truths of historical failures or manually specifying FDGs and failure units.
 However, such integration is neither flexible nor accurate enough for all kinds of diagnosis knowledge or rules, which is also a limitation of \ours{}.

 In different online service systems, engineers may define completely different failure units, so currently, we cannot transfer a trained model to another system.
-However, \textbf{transfer learning} in similar systems could be our future work.
+However, \textit{transfer learning} in similar systems could be our future work.

-Though this paper focuses on metrics as discussed in \cref{sec:preliminary}, we can design appropriate feature extractors for \textbf{more data sources} (e.g., logs or traces) to utilize them in the future.
+The frequent changes in modern online service systems make concept drifts common.
+In such cases, without enough new failures, we may re-train the DejaVu model by analyzing the metrics' concept drift pattern and adapting the historical metrics accordingly.